-- no triggered buy and sell orders are available (stop limit, stop market, TSO). - buy or sell (stop) limit order is not executable against the limit of a stop limit order (not the stop limit) and limit of an OCO order. - stop orders are not triggerable at the bid and ask limit of the PWT quote and are not executable. - o OCO order with its limit is not executable against other limit of OCO and limit orders.
+- There are no orders in book at all. - When orders are in the book. - buy and sell limit orders are not executable against each other within bid and ask price of entered PWT quote. - o no triggered buy and sell orders are available (stop limit, stop market, TSO). - buy or sell (stop) limit order is not executable against the limit of a stop limit order (not the stop limit) and limit of an OCO order. - stop orders are not triggerable at the bid and ask limit of the PWT quote and are not executable. - OCO order with its limit is not executable against other limit of OCO and limit orders.